 4. Four letters supporting Lappen's application were submitted to the zoning board, one from D'Amico.
 D'Amico's May 11, 1999 letter was written on city council stationery.

-5. Councillor D'Amico's letter recommended six "conditions for consideration before granting Lappen Auto Supply['s]" application.
-One of the six conditions suggested by Councillor D'Amico was that "[l]andscape, retaining walls and fencing plan for Penn Street abutters be directed and agreed upon by Building Inspector and abutters."
-D'Amico's letter closed: "As the Ward Four Councillor, I would have no objections to the Zoning Board of Appeals granting the request, providing the above six conditions are agreed to."
-D'Amico signed the letter "Michael J. D'Amico, Ward Four Councillor."
+5. Councilor D'Amico's letter recommended six "conditions for consideration before granting Lappen Auto Supply['s]" application.
+One of the six conditions suggested by Councilor D'Amico was that "[l]andscape, retaining walls and fencing plan for Penn Street abutters be directed and agreed upon by Building Inspector and abutters."
+D'Amico's letter closed: "As the Ward Four Councilor, I would have no objections to the Zoning Board of Appeals granting the request, providing the above six conditions are agreed to."
+D'Amico signed the letter "Michael J. D'Amico, Ward Four Councilor."

 7. Quincy city ordinance 17.36.070 requires that businesses adjacent to residential districts screen abutting properties.
 The ordinance does not, though, as D'Amico requested, require that those businesses construct retaining walls or provide landscaping services other than screening, nor does it require that the screening provided be subject to abutters' agreement.

 8. In August 1999, at a cost of $6,700 to Lappen, a landscaper performed work at D'Amico's property.
 The cost for the work performed on Councilor D'Amico's property was comparable to the cost borne by Lappen to landscape a second abutter's property.